 Before you go, make more of your time in Tanzania with a post-trek safari.
 Track lions across the Serengeti, count giraffes from a hot-air balloon and share cocktails with new friends at the lush eco-lodge Gibb’s Farm.
 Thomson Safaris, named one of Travel and Leisure’s World Best Safari Operators, has been making dreams come true in Tanzania since 1981.

-Your hard work is over—here are six reasons to let us take the wheel.
+Your hard work is over—here are seven reasons to let us take the wheel.

 Get Some Bang For Your Buck.
 A Lot of Bang.